apple/coremltools/docs/APIExamples.md

 ## Building an mlmodel from scratch using Neural Network Builder

-We can use the neural network builder class to construct a CoreML model.
-Lets look at an example of making a tiny 2 layer model with a convolution layer (with random weights) and an activation.
+The neural network [builder class](https://github.com/apple/coremltools/blob/master/coremltools/models/neural_network/builder.py) can be used to programmatically construct a CoreML model.
+Lets look at an example of
+making a tiny 2 layer model with a convolution layer (with random weights) and an activation.

+To find the list of all the neural network layer types supported see [this](https://github.com/aseemw/coremltools/blob/f95f9b230f6a1bd8b0d9ee298b78d7786e3e7cfd/mlmodel/format/NeuralNetwork.proto#L472) portion of the NeuralNetwork.proto

 ```python
 import coremltools